 The following description summarizes the most important terms of our capital stock, as they are expected to be in effect upon the completion of this offering.
 We expect to adopt an amended and restated certificate of incorporation and amended and restated bylaws in connection with this offering, and this description summarizes the provisions that are expected to be included in such documents.
 Because it is only a summary, it does not contain all the information that may be important to you.
 For a complete description of the matters set forth in the section titled "Description of Capital Stock," you should refer to our amended and restated bylaws, which are or will be included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.
-Immediately following the completion of this offering, our authorized capital stock will consist of shares of undesignated preferred stock, \$0.001 par value per share.
+Immediately following the completion of this offering, our authorized capital stock will consist of shares of common stock, \$0.001 par value per share, and shares of undesignated preferred stock, \$0.001 par value per share.

-Assuming the conversion of all outstanding shares of our convertible preferred stock into the completion of this offering, as of March 31, 2015, there were shares of our common stock outstanding, held by stockholders of record, and no shares of our convertible preferred stock outstanding.
+Assuming the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock, which will occur immediately prior to the completion of this offering, as of June 30, 2015, there were shares of our common stock outstanding, held by stockholders of record, and no shares of our convertible preferred stock outstanding.
 Our board of directors is authorized, without stockholder approval, except as required by the listing standards of The NASDAQ Stock Market, to issue additional shares of our capital stock.